-If you do not have a living donor, your transplant center will place you on their waiting list for a kidney and you will need to register for the national transplant waiting list at United Network of Organ Sharing (UNOS).
+First, your transplant center will determine if your insurance covers surgery and post-surgery medical needs.
+Then, if you do not have a living donor, your transplant center will place you on their waiting list for a kidney and register you for the national transplant waiting list at United Network of Organ Sharing (UNOS).
 Here are some important things to know when you're on the waitlist:

 Different techniques for kidney transplant surgery have been developed over the years.
 Typically, a large incision is made into the recipient patient's side.
 Advances in surgical tools and techniques have allowed surgeons to make as small an incision as possible.
 Your transplant surgeon will discuss the procedure with you, their choice of technique and answer any questions you have.

 Depending on your condition, your surgeon may opt to remove the damaged kidney(s) or leave them.
 After the surgery, you will be hospitalized for several days and closely monitored for complications.